Associates Award

 - Candidates are evaluated based on how their contributions have exemplified leadership and demonstrated commitment to their component, community, professional organizations, and/or the design and construction industries.

-- The Ripple Effect: Candidates are asked to demonstrate the "ripple effect" they have had on the profession.
+Candidates are asked to demonstrate the "ripple effect" they have had on the profession.
 This is shorthand for your impact beyond the day-to-day work of your practice or outside your community.
-The ripple effect could be demonstrated by speaking, publications, mentoring, service to the profession, geographic impact, or legacy through others.
+Ripple effect could be demonstrated by speaking, publications, mentoring, service to the profession, geographic impact, or legacy through others. - AIA Values

 Recognition for this program typically includes the following elements but may be subject to change.
 Recipients will receive additional information about this cycle’s recognition benefits with their selection notification.